-The tilt/telescoping steering wheel is handsomely trimmed in wood and leather.
-In the traditional Lexus style, the instrumentation is set deep within the dash to promote easy focus by older drivers and also features electroluminescent instrument needles for heightened visibility.
+The tilt/telescoping steering wheel is handsomely trimmed in wood and leather (in all but the base model, and it's optional there).
+In the traditional Lexus style, the instrumentation is set deep within the dash to promote easy focus by far-sighted drivers and also features electroluminescent instrument needles for heightened visibility.
 Across the dash panel, each gauge, button, knob, lever and wheel is clearly identified by easily read words or symbols, so you can intuitively grasp the meaning.
 There's soft-touch electronic actuation for virtually every control, from the window switches to the trunk release.

 Dominating the center stack is a seven-inch electronic screen with touch-screen controls.
 Two banks of menu buttons flank the screen.
 The driver uses this screen to operate the audio system, climate control, and optional navigation system with backup camera, though many functions are duplicated with nearby buttons on the dashboard.
 Navigating through the submenus doesn't take too much brainpower, but like most multi-tasking electronic systems, a day spent with the owner's manual on a quiet side street is the best way to figure out the way to work everything properly.

 Lexus has made a quality audio system a key component of its brand identity, so it's no surprise that the GS sedan has a premium system.
-The standard 134-watt system features an AM/FM tuner with cassette tape and an in-dash, six-disc CD changer.
+The standard 134-watt system features an AM/FM/XM tuner and an in-dash, six-disc CD changer that accepts both MP3 and WMA formats.
 It plays through a 10-speaker sound system.
-MP3 capability isn't offered, but an auxiliary audio input jack is provided.
+An auxiliary audio input jack is provided, as well as an iPod/USB connection.
 Audiophiles can opt for the Mark Levinson Premium Surround Sound system, developed especially for the GS interior.
-Utilizing 5.1 surround sound playback via a 7.1-channel speaker topology, its 330-watt amplifier sends the vibes through 14 speakers via 11 channels of amplification.
+Utilizing 5.1 surround sound playback via a 7.1-channel speaker topology, its 330-watt amplifier sends the vibes through 14 speakers.

 Intuitive Park Assist considers steering angle input as well as the usual distance-warning sensors to offer contact avoidance advice through graphics in the dashboard-mounted information screen.
 This advice also is displayed in the lower center of the speedometer, an area that is also used to show information from the trip computer, radar cruise status, distance monitoring and various warning messages.
 This system is the last word in ding prevention in the supermarket parking lot.